UW-Eau Claire – Eau Claire Campus

 - Apply by: | To ensure consideration, completed applications must be received by deadline.
 However, screening may continue until position is filled.

-A full-time, professional academic staff position is available in Center for International Education beginning July 1, 2021.
+A second full-time, professional academic staff position has become available in the Center for International Education beginning in August 2021.
 The working title for this assignment is Study Abroad Coordinator with an official title in the Student Services Coordinator title series.
 This is a renewable assignment, contingent on performance and funding.
 The salary will be commensurate with experience and qualifications.

 - Master’s degree in relevant field and minimum 9 months professional experience in international education or Bachelor’s degree in relevant field and minimum 3 years professional experience in international education